Saadallah Agha al-Qalaa

+Life and career

-Dr. Saadallah Agha al-Qalaa is a man of science and art.
-Born in 1950, he studied music at the Conservatory of Aleppo, and later became a teacher there.
-At the same time, he studied Civil engineering at the University of Aleppo, and later traveled to France to prepare his Ph.D. in Engineering.
+Born in 1950, al-Qalaa studied music at the Conservatory of Aleppo and later became a teacher there.
+At the same time, he studied civil engineering at the University of Aleppo.
+He travelled to France to prepare his Ph.D. in Engineering.
 Upon his return to Syria as a professor of engineering and computer programming at the University of Damascus, he began to write many studies and research in Arabic music, and presented hundreds of hours of music television programs, in Syrian television and most of the Arab television stations.
-Adept at playing qanun, he is also a member of the Syrian Associations of Engineers, Artists and Teachers, a co-founder of the Syrian Computer Society, and served as Minister of Tourism in Syria for a period of ten years.
-He won also numerous Syrian and Arab awards.
+Adept at playing qanun, he was also a member of the Syrian Associations of Engineers, Artists and Teachers, a co-founder of the Syrian Computer Society, and served as Minister of Tourism in Syria for ten years.

-Saadallah Agha al-Qalaa is distinguished, musically, through his tendency to employ modern technology, especially computers and databases, in Arabic music research in ways never touched before.